weltevrede/psrsalsa/README.txt

   - gsl
 See below for a description of those dependencies.

+If you have a Mac OSX you might want to install homebrew (see https://brew.sh/) and then run the following commands: brew install gcc brew install cfitsio brew install fftw brew install gsl brew install pgplot

 The entries in the Makefile that might need editing are:

 * The LIBS variable.